zuodh/dgraph/wiki/content/query-language/schema.md

 For each predicate, the schema specifies the target's type.
 If a predicate `p` has type `T`, then for all subject-predicate-object triples `s p o` the object `o` is of schema type `T`.

-* On mutations, scalar types are checked and an error thrown if the value cannot be converted to the schema type.
+* On mutations, scalar types are checked and an error is thrown if the value cannot be converted to the schema type.

 * On query, value results are returned according to the schema type of the predicate.